hbctraining/variant_analysis/lessons/06_evaluate_QC.md

 ## Important Considerations on QC Metrics

 **1) Rarely will one single metric will tell you that there is something wrong about the data.
 Small deviations away from the "ideal" are normal and should mostly only be a concern if there are multiple deviations with moderate impact.
-Many of these metrics are somewhat redundant, so any problematic deviation should likely show up in multiple diagnostics.** For example, if you example the expected GC content for your sample is 41%, but your data comes back as 43%, that single metric on it's own is likely not too problematic.
-However, if the GC content comes back as 60%, there's only 40% alignment to the reference genome and there appears to be a multi-modal distribution in the GC content distribution, then you should definitely pause and evaluate sources of variation that could be creating this pattern.
+Many of these metrics are somewhat redundant, so any problematic deviation should likely show up in multiple diagnostics.** For example, if the expected GC content for your sample is 41%, but your data comes back as 43%, that single metric on its own is likely not too problematic.
+However, if the GC content comes back as 60%, there's only 40% alignment to the reference genome, and there appears to be a multi-modal distribution in the GC content distribution, then you should definitely pause and evaluate sources of variation that could be creating this pattern.

-**2) A poor QC report *DOES NOT* mean that you need to through out all of the data immediately.** Oftentimes, there are still salvagable data in a dataset that fails QC on some metrics.
+**2) A poor QC report *DOES NOT* mean that you need to throw out all of the data immediately.** Oftentimes, there are still salvagable data in a dataset that fails QC on some metrics.
 Perhaps it means you will need to remove adaptor contamination or other contaminants.
 While it is unfortunate to have to discard reads and weaken your depth for finding variants, having clean data will substanially help the analyses more accuarately call variants.
 Of course, some datasets are beyond salvagable, but these are generally rare.

 **3) As with any NGS QC analysis, be aware of the biological and technical aspects of your sample.** Perhaps your organism of interest or sample has some peculiar biological/technical aspect as this may or likely will come through in the QC analysis.
 This biological or technical aspect could skew some QC metrics or create patterns that we haven't shown here.
-For instance, our GC metrics were a bit elevated compared to the human genome, but we recalled that we are working from exome data and the human exome is more GC-rich than the rest of the genome, so our elevate GC percentages were reasonable.
+For instance, our GC metrics were a bit elevated compared to the human genome, but we recalled that we are working from exome data and the human exome is more GC-rich than the rest of the genome, so our elevated GC percentages were reasonable.

 [Next Lesson >>](07_variant_calling.md)